mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 acknowledged after all frames that carried fragments of the RTP packet were acknowledged.

-When QUIC streams are used, the application ought to be aware that the direct mapping proposed below might not reflect the real characteristics of the network.
+When QUIC streams are used, the implementer needs to be aware that the direct mapping proposed below might not reflect the real characteristics of the network.
 RTP packet loss can seem lower than actual packet loss due to QUIC's automatic retransmissions.
-Similarly, timing information might be incorrect due to retransmissions.
+Similarly, timing information can be incorrect due to retransmissions.

 ## Multihop Topologies {#multi-hop}